-Transactions with Shares and Linked Securities in Genmab A/S Made by Managerial Employees and Their Closely Associated Persons
+Transactions with shares and linked securities in Genmab A/S made by managerial employees and their closely associated persons

 Company Announcement

-COPENHAGEN, Denmark; March 29, 2023 – Genmab A/S (Nasdaq: GMAB) - In accordance with Article 19 of Regulation No. 596/2014 on Market Abuse and Implementing Regulation 2016/523, this document discloses the data of the transactions made in Genmab A/S (Nasdaq: GMAB) by managerial employees and their closely associated persons.
+COPENHAGEN, Denmark; April 3, 2023 – Genmab A/S (Nasdaq: GMAB) – In accordance with Article 19 of Regulation No. 596/2014 on Market Abuse and Implementing Regulation 2016/523, this document discloses the data of the transactions made in Genmab A/S (Nasdaq: GMAB) made by managerial employees and their closely associated persons.

-The vesting of the restricted stock units granted to Jan G. J. van de Winkel and Anthony Pagano will be subject to forward looking performance criteria and consequently represent the maximum opportunity available if the performance targets have been significantly exceeded.

 The company’s managerial employees and their closely associated persons have given Genmab A/S power of attorney on their behalf to publish trading in Genmab shares by the company’s managerial employees and their closely associated persons.